MicrosoftDocs/sql-docs/docs/big-data-cluster/connect-to-big-data-cluster.md

 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

-This article describes how to connect to a SQL Server 2019 big data cluster (preview) from Azure Data Studio.
+This article describes how to connect to a [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)] from Azure Data Studio.

 ## Prerequisites